RIKEN-RCCS/lens3/doc/design.md

 | mx:Mux-endpoint | Mux-description |(htable)|
 | lk:??         | -> (lock?)

-A process-description includes:
+A process-description is a htable record {muxAddr : string, minioAddr : string, minioPid : int', supervisorPid : int}, where muxAddr is a host name, minioAddr is an endpoint.

 * a host of a mux,
 * an endpoint of a MinIO
 * a pid of a manager
 * a pid of a MinIO

-A mux-description includes:
+A Mux-description is a htable record {host : string, port : int, start_time : string, last_interrupted_time : string}.  an host+port is
-* an endpoint of a Mux (host + port)
+an endpoint of a Mux.  start-time ...  last-interrupted-time? ...
-* start-time
-* last-interrupted-time?

 #### routing-table